prmr/JetUML/doc/index.md

 **Graph Frame** An internal frame that contains a UML diagram of any kind.

 **Internal Frame** Generally a GUI window frame that is controlled by and within the boundaries of the main application window.
 In JetUML this means either the *Welcome Tab* or a *Graph Frame*.

+**Tool Bar** The GUI component in charge of displaying a list of drawing tools and commands.

 **Welcome Tab** The tab that comes up by default when JetUML is launched.
 It contains diagram creation shortcuts and shortcuts to open recently opened files.